tummetott/reticle.nvim/.github/README.md

 ### 🚀 Usage

-If you prefer to have your cursorline and/or cursorcolumn enabled at startup, you can adjust the `config.on_startup.cursorline` and `config.on_startup.cursorcolumn` settings.
+If you prefer to have your cursorline and/or cursorcolumn enabled at startup, you can adjust the `opts.on_startup` setting.
 See: **Configuration**

 To modify the cursorline and/or cursorcolumn settings while using Nvim, you can make use of the following user-exposed functions.
 These functions can be mapped to keybindings of your choice.